-Resolve Post-Traumatic Stress Disorder (PTSD) with the Richards Trauma Process (TRTP™™)
+Resolve Post-Traumatic Stress Disorder (PTSD) with the Richards Trauma Process (TRTP™)

 What is PTSD (Post-Traumatic Stress Disorder)?

-PTSD is an often-debilitating condition that can develop in people who have experienced a traumatic event, or multiple distressing events over time, which threatened their safety.
+PTSD is an often debilitating condition that can develop in people who have experienced a traumatic event or multiple distressing events over time that threatened their safety.

-For example, events such as sexual assault, life-threatening accidents, generalised physical and / or psychological abuse over time, workplace bullying, being a victim of other violent crime, daily experiences of emergency services / defence personnel – all have the potential to generate PTSD symptoms within susceptible people.
+For example, events such as sexual assault, life-threatening accidents, generalised physical and/or psychological abuse over time, workplace bullying, being a victim of other violent crime, and daily experiences of emergency services/defence personnel – all have the potential to generate PTSD symptoms within susceptible people.
 It is not a sign of weakness, it is a sign that the emotional and physiological systems of the body have been damaged.

 The trauma can take years to be fully felt – particularly with childhood trauma.
 Extreme stress over long periods of time depletes our physical and psychological resources.
 Stress hormones are pumped through the body and can ultimately cause serious illness.

 So often, sufferers just keep on pushing through the stress and the emotional pain until they just can’t do it anymore.